viscid-hub/Viscid/doc/installation.rst

 Installing Viscid
 -----------------

 You have a few choices for installing Viscid.
-Here is a quick breakdown of why you might choose one method over the another.
+Here is a quick breakdown of why you might choose one method over another.

 + :ref:`Anaconda <choice1-conda>`

-  - **+**  Install with a single command
+  - **+**  Installs with a single command
   - **+**  No compiler needed
   - **+**  Available for macOS, Linux, and Windows
   - **+**  Automatically installs recommended dependencies